Amid coronavirus pandemic, health officials encouraging flu shots sooner than later

 In turn, helping relieve the burden from local hospitals and physicians who are already battling the coronavirus.

 “Our hospital census has been up just over the summer with COVID-19 patients in addition to everything else.
 The surge capacity of the various hospitals in town is fairly limited.
-Add to that a bad influenza season and it’s gonna be quite rough, ” Dr. Tom Moore, Wesley Medical Center Infectious Disease Physician, said.
+Add to that a bad influenza season, and it’s gonna be quite rough,” said Dr. Tom Moore, Wesley Medical Center Infectious Disease Physician.

 “COVID will circulate more broadly as communities open up and as kids go back to school.
 Prior to the development of our other vaccine, it’s particularly dangerous to have coronavirus circulating in the middle of flu season,” Moore said.